ORIGYN-SA/origyn_nft/README.md

 Origyn NFT version 0.1.4 needs Motoko Compiler version >= 0.8.5

-Here are the instructions about to do it:
+Here are the instructions about how to do it:

 - [Download MOC zip file for your Operating System](https://github.com/dfinity/motoko/releases/tag/0.8.5)
 - Run the following command `dfx cache show` to get Motoko version directory installation